Fig. 1: Convective cloud with developing ice phase.

 the CCN number increases

-- Particles become larger
+the particles become larger

-- Updraft velocity increases
+the updraft velocity increases

 Changes in cloud droplet formation influence cloud properties such as solar radiation scattering and precipitation formation by coalescence.
 Microphysical models (e.g. SPECS) can be used to investigate the extent to which a cloud reacts to changes in the aerosol population (e.g. in terms of droplet numbers, liquid water mass, precipitation, etc.).

 The detailed description of cloud microphysics is realized with a spectral approach (Simmel et al., 2002; Simmel and Wurzler, 2006).
 This means that the number size distributions of hydrometeors (aerosol particles, droplets, ice particles) are discretized in high resolution with respect to their mass (e.g. 66 size classes for the range from 1 nm to several mm).
 In this way, the relevant microphysical processes of the liquid (drop nucleation, condensation, coalescence, drop bursting) and solid (ice nucleation, freezing processes, riming) phases can be described explicitly, i.e. there is no need to rely on parameterizations.